CSE-201/CSE-201/README.md

 <a name="overview"/></a>
 ## Overview
 This is the repository for the development of Scholarly Software Search for [CSE 201](https://miamioh.edu/cec/academics/departments/cse/academics/course-descriptions/cse-201/index.htmlhttps://miamioh.edu/cec/academics/departments/cse/academics/course-descriptions/cse-201/index.html) at [Miami University](http://miamioh.edu/).
+Please note, in order to download the source and build the web application, you must have a Visual Studio version that supports .NET Core 3.0.

 <a name="media"/></a>
 ## Media